eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

 | website.conf                | Apache2 basic vhost file.

 ### Rename
-It is highy advised to change all names.
+It is highly advised to change all names.

 -----